dm5tt/MeshtasticNode_BQ25185/README.md

 +board_build.f_cpu = 80000000L
 ```

-# How to dramatically decrease power consumption with ESP32 Meshtastic nodes
+# Meshtastic, ESP32 and Power Saving.
+How?

-How to enable "Light Sleep".
+Warning 1: By enabling "Power Saving" you will loose *all* telemetry (Sensors, Battery Voltages, etc.)!

-Warning: By enabling "Power Saving" you will loose *all* telemetry (Sensors, Battery Voltages, etc.)!
+Warning 2: You also will not be able to configure it by serial port anymore!
+You have a short period after power cycling it.
+Use the "meshtastic" Python script as it waits for a while.

 ## Router Role